Skip to main content

 Important To Note:

-Organizations cannot participate in events with minors unless and until all students participating in the event are listed on their roster and all students listed on their roster have completed the compliance requirements for their organization’s designated level (level designations are outlined on the POM Advisors 2021-2022 List – emailed to coaches that support POM groups) and until their event is registered on Anchor Link by the two-week deadline.
+Organizations cannot participate in events with minors until all students participating in the event complete their compliance requirements for their designated level, are included as such in the Ideal Logic platform, and until their event is registered on Anchor Link by the four-week deadline.

-More information about the Protection of Minors policy and how it relates to student organizations can be found here: https://www.vanderbilt.edu/riskmanagement/protectionofminorslandingpage.php .
+More information about the Protection of Minors policy and how it relates to student organizations can be found here on the Protection of Minors Website.

 Please email SOLS@vanderbilt.edu if you have any questions or if you would like further assistance, and we look forward to working with you throughout the year.